jayson-lennon/pylon/README.md

 `working directory` can be either:

-* Relative (from the Markdown parent directory) using `.` (dot) or `./dir_name`
+* Relative (from the Markdown parent directory) using `.` (dot).
+Subdirectories can be accessed using `./dir_name`.
-* Absolute (from project root) using `/` (slash) or `/dir_name`
+* Absolute (from project root) using `/` (slash).
+Subdirectories can be accessed using `/dir_name`.

-When using a relative `working directory`, Pylon will lookup the source Markdown file that the HTML file was generated from.
-The directory containing the Markdown file is where `working directory` is relative from.
+When using a relative `working directory`, Pylon will lookup the source Markdown file that the HTML file was generated from and use the directory containing this Markdown file.
 If the HTML file was mounted (as in, not generated from a Markdown file), then relative `working directory` will fail.

 ### Builtin Commands